adrianpomilio/serverless-how-to/manual-serverless/README.md

 "value1"
 ```
 --

 ## Lesson 3
 We are going to use the AWS CLI to update our Lambda

 > Run this cmd> aws lambda list-functions
-This will provide you with a list of your Lambda functions, you should not see your function yet.
+>This will provide you with a list of your Lambda functions, >you should not see your function yet.

 * cmd> cd manual-serverless   (You should be inside the manual serverless directory and be able to see the my-first-lambda directory)
 * Create a file named lambdaUpdate.sh
-* Enter the following code in the lambdaUpload.sh file
+* Enter the following code in the lambdaUpload file
 --
 ```
 #!/bin/sh